JavaGT/wearetheuniversity.org/source/blog/2009/11/03/tertiary-bosses-had-profitable-28.md

-rises in remuneration included those in charge at the Manukau Institute of Technology, Te Wānanga o Aotearoa, polytechnics at Christchurch and Whitireia, and the universities of Waikato and Victoria. </p>
+rises in remuneration included those in charge at the Manukau Institute of Technology, Te Wānanga o Aotearoa, polytechnics at Christchurch and Whitireia, and the universities of Waikato and Victoria.<p>

 <p>TEU national
-secretary Sharn Riggs says the figures add urgency to the need to treat other staff in the sector fairly. </p>
+secretary Sharn Riggs says the figures add urgency to the need to treat other staff in the sector fairly.<p>

 <p>“While
 some institutions appear to have shown restraint others have